omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 **Challenge!** Can you complete writing the code of the virtual machine on your own?
 (Remeber that *values* and *addresses* in the program are written over 4 bytes).

-When you do, you can feed in the following program to get a surprise:
+When you do, feed in the following program to get a surprise!

 ```python
 program = [0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 1, 1, 0, 0, 0, 1, 0, 0, 0, 0, 0, 1, 0, 0, 0, 2, 2, 0, 0, 0, 0, 2, 0, 0, 0, 1, 3, 1, 0, 0, 0, 3, 2, 0, 0, 0, 3, 6, 2, 0, 0, 0, 1, 1, 0, 0, 0, 0, 2, 0, 0, 0, 3, 1, 0, 0, 0, 1, 2, 0, 0, 0, 2, 0, 0, 0, 0, 1, 3, 1, 0, 0, 0, 2, 0, 0, 0, 0, 20, 2, 0, 0, 0, 2, 4, 5, 0, 0, 0, 30, 7]